Zacqary/Qlusterfuq/README.md

 5. To create your first user, go to Apply to Join and go through the process.
 Your `admincontact` email will receive the join request.
 Approve it.
 To make this new user an administrator, go to the `db/u/(User's ID)` folder and create a file called `admin`.
 Make the text of this file `yes`.

 6. For security, chmod the folder permissions of `db` to 700.
 You can also move the `db` folder to a non-public location on your server.
-Just make sure to open up `data.php` and change the `DB_ROOT` function to reflect this new location.
+Just make sure to open up `config.php` and change the `DB_ROOT` function to reflect this new location.